-Puerto Banús is located south west of Marbella’s town centre.
-It is estimated that about 5 million people visit here every year.
-It is known as the playground of the rich and famous, who have been coming here for many years and more recently for the reality TV stars who refer to it as ‘Marbs’.
+Puerto Banús is located a few kilometres west of Marbella’s town centre.
+About 5 million people visit here annually.
+It is well known as the playground of the rich and famous, who have been coming here for years and more recently for the reality TV stars who refer to it as ‘Marbs’.

 Ferraris, Lamborghinis and Bentleys are a common sight and there are many millionaire’s yachts moored here.
 As with most ports, there is daytime Banus and night-time Banus.
 During the day, there are great cafés and bars to relax and people watch or trawl around the designer boutiques.
 After dark, there a plenty of bars and clubs offering entertainment.